St. Anthony's School, Teluk Intan

 Saint Anthony's School (Sekolah Saint Anthony; abbreviated SAS) is a school in Teluk Intan, Perak, Malaysia.
-Established in 1931 as a school under the local Roman Catholic parish, the school was transferred to the De La Salle Brothers after the Second World War and has remained part of the Lasallian community since.
+Established in 1931 as a school belonging to the local Roman Catholic parish of the same name which is in turn under the ecclesiastical purview of the Diocese of Penang, the school was transferred to the De La Salle Brothers after the Second World War and has remained part of the Lasallian community since.

 History

 On 2 February 1931, the parish priest of St. Anthony's Church; the Rev. Fr.
 Michel Bonamy; started a school in a wooden shack adjoining the church building to cater to the needs of the Catholic children in his parish.
 Until then, school going Catholic children attended the nearby Methodist School (today known as the Horley Methodist School).
 The school was named after St. Anthony of Padua and had an initial enrolment of 11 students.

 In March 1936, the Rev. Fr.
 John Edmond succeeded Fr.
 Bonamy as the parish priest and Headmaster of the school and successfully acquired a piece of land opposite the church across Anderson Road for the school.
 The first block of six classrooms was built on this land and officially opened by the British Resident of Perak, Marcus Rex, on 27 January 1941.

 During the Japanese occupation of Malaya, the school was eventually closed in 1943 and served as a barracks for soldiers of the local Japanese garrison.
 The school remained closed until the Surrender of Japan ended the hostilities of the Second World War and Malaya came under the British Military Administration.